Cadoxton River: Tributaries

 Along its short course, a few smaller streams join the river.

 Bullcroft Brook

 Bullcroft Brook rises near Caerau, south of the A4232 road.
 It is just under 2 miles long, and flows southward to join the Wrinstone Brook at Michaelston-le-Pit.
 On 19 April 2005 the stream was polluted when a vehicle carrying styrene monomer lost 620 litres of the chemical, which heavy rains carried to Bullcroft Brook.
 The trout in the river system suffered as a result.

 Wrinstone Brook

 Wrinstone Brook is the larger of the two main tributaries of the river, flowing eastwards for 3 miles.
 It rises from multiple sources around Wenvoe and flows near the tiny cluster of houses at Wrinstone.
 It flows through a wooded ravine for much of its course, and just upstream from the confluence with Bullcroft Brook, several weirs dam the river, creating many ponds.
-These are known locally as the Seven Lakes, or alternatively the Salmon Leaps, despite the fact that they are used as a trout farm.
+These are known locally as the Seven Lakes, or alternatively the Salmon Leaps.